uga-libraries/hub-monitoring/documentation/Workflow_ Monitoring_Born-Digital_Collections_Hub.md

 ## Validate Fixity

-The validate-fixity.py script should be run every year.
-It can be run at the top-level “born-digital” folder in each library’s Hub share or at the status folder level.
+The validate-fixity.py script should be run six months, to keep up with the Hub backup schedule.
+It can be run at the top-level “born-digital” folder in each library’s Hub share.
 It will validate the fixity for each file in an accession and update each accession’s preservation log with the result.
 It also creates a summary report of the validations for easier review.

 By default, the script uses each bag’s built-in validation function to check the fixity of the contents.
+The bag may be named accession_bag or accession_zipped_bag (the contents of the bag are zipped, not the bag itself).
+If the bag cannot validate, it will use the bag manifest to validate.
-If the accession does not contain a bag, it will use the initial file manifest CSV instead.
+If the accession is zipped and has a file named accession_zip_md5.txt', it will validate the md5 of the zip.

+We tried using the initial manifest for validation, but it is too inconsistent about if it could find the path to calculate MD5.
+This seems to be from how Python interacts with Hub, as the same file may or may not be found on different occasions and every file we've checked is still present.

-This is time-consuming to run, taking days for each folder, and depends on file naming and directory organizing conventions that can be variable.
+This is time-consuming to run, taking days for each born-digital folder.
-It can be helpful to generate just the fixity_validation_log by commenting out the rest of the script to verify the right folders are identified as accessions and once that is correct do the verification.
+Create just the fixity_validation_log to verify everything is correctly identified as an accession or not an accession and all accessions have fixity before running it to actually validate.

 ### Actions Taken